 In fact, a good tactic might be to keep an eye on which companies are demanding employees return to the office and then headhunting their top talent.

-When key employees leave, you’ll want to gather as much information as possible about their reason for leaving and use feedback to improve the employee experience for those that remain and new joiners
+When key employees leave, as part of their offboarding you’ll want to gather as much information as possible about their reason for leaving and use feedback to improve the employee experience for those that remain and new joiners

 There can be a million different reasons for their leaving.
 By conducting an exit interview with open-ended questions, you can identify trends for the cause of leaving, what needs to be considered for the next person filling the role, and ways to improve your company culture.